I review the latest evidence on what foods help you cope with your morning sickness and whether they really work.

 Confession time: sometimes being a woman can suck.
 Hear me out.
 I’ve spoken in the past about women hardships.
 I’ve spoken about mother nature’s lovely gift that graces us once a month and don’t even get me started on the wage gap and our reproductive rights being thrown around by old white men.
 Pushing the patriarchy aside, I also want to say that I’m a proud female and it’s never been a more exciting time to be a woman.
-That being said, as a woman we are also given a gift in this world, and I’m not talking about our period: we are given the gift of GIVING life.
+As a woman we are given a gift of GIVING life.
 That’s pretty great.
-However, like most rewarding things in life, it comes at a price.
-Yes, pregnancy can have its Kodak moments, but it can also be ugly.
-Constant pain without relief, body changes, nonstop cravings, and the best of all: morning sickness.
-Which for people that didn’t know, it doesn’t just happen in the morning.
-TRUST ME.

 Now, there are some lucky woman that don’t experience morning sickness, but that number is super slim.
-According to the American Pregnancy Association, 85 percent of pregnancy women experience nausea and vomiting, while 60-70 percent of them deal with the actual throwing up.
+According to the American Pregnancy Association, 85 percent of pregnancy women experience nausea and vomiting, while 60-70 percent deal with the actual throwing up.
 I don’t like those odds.
 I myself started my pregnancy off thinking I might have an easy ride, but nope, then it hit me.
 Hard.
-And since so many of the important things I do in my job (read: LIVE TV) takes place early in the morning, not barfing on the host started to constitute a good day.
+And since so many of the important things I do in my job takes place early in the morning, not barfing on the host started to constitute a good day.

 Ginger